estbhan/Amateur-Radio-Band-Satellites/LUCKY-7/Specifications.md

 The satellite has a coordinated frequency at IARU: https://iaru.amsat-uk.org/formal_detail.php?serialnum=452

-The TLE as found in Celestrak website on 10 Sep 2024 is:
+The TLE, as found in Celestrak website (https://celestrak.org/NORAD/elements/), within Active Satellites section, on 10 Sep 2024, was:

 LUCKY-7
 1 44406U 19038W   24251.94006537  .00130169  00000+0  18982-2 0  9996